soulcutter/blog.soulcutter.com/_posts/2017-11-16-instrumenting-ruby-methods.markdown

 ### Not Convinced?
 If you've made it this far, you may be thinking *"Well that's just great.
 Instrumenting is useful, but don't add instrumentation directly to the code.
-So what ARE you supposed to be doing?!"* So let's dive into a concrete example to illustrate.
+So what ARE you supposed to be doing?!"* So let's dive into real code example to illustrate.

 {% highlight ruby %}